Riverscapes/riverscapes-website-jekyll/Tools/index.md

 <img class="float-left" src="{{ site.baseurl }}/assets/images/rc/tool.png">[Contriubtors](https://github.com/Riverscapes) to the RC have been prolific in developing and vetting the science and theoretical underpinnings essential to understanding and explaining how riverscapes work and are organized across a range of nested hierarchical spatial scales.
 We have also committed to building [open-source algorithms](https://github.com/Riverscapes) <i class="fa fa-github" aria-hidden="true"></i> tools to make it easier for researchers, professionals, practitioners and students to apply those concepts to their own riverscapes and disseminate [FAIR](https://www.go-fair.org/fair-principles/) tools and [outputs from those tools](https://riverscapes.net/Tools/Technical_Reference/Documentation_Standards/Riverscapes_Projects/).

-All tools ranked as RC-Compliant are based on peer-reviewed, methods.
-When RC developers have developed new methods themselves, the RC encourages vetting, publication and dissemination in the peer-reviewed literature.
-The RC  also make sure to have a well documented website (typically with a URL that will take the form of  `sometool.riverscapes.net`).
-For most users, the online help documentation and using the [tool]({{ site.baseurl }}/Tools)  'as is' is as far as they need to take it.
-However, for those so inclined, all of the underlying source-code for these tools, models and algorithms are available in their own GitHub <i class="fa fa-github" aria-hidden="true"></i> repository at [github.com/Riverscapes](https://github.com/Riverscapes).
-Note that, the [`tools.riverscapes.net`](https://github.com/Riverscapes/riverscapes-tools/tree/master/lib/commons)`/sometool` convention is used for our predominantly [production-grade tools](http://tools.riverscapes.net) that share the [`Riverscapes Commons` Library](https://github.com/Riverscapes/riverscapes-tools/tree/master/lib/commons).

 <div align="center">